European Fair Skills

 During their involvement with the European Radicalisation Awareness Network (RAN), Cultures Interactive came into contact with many prevention work practitioners.
 It was made clear that, until now, prevention work has been particularly underdeveloped in Central and Eastern European countries.
 However, in these countries it has been observed that discriminatory attitudes in certain parts of the society have strongly taken hold which are is made apparent by organised militant right-wing groups, anti-Semitic rhetoric, attacks motivated by homophobia or attacks on Roma settlements.

-Thus, together with the non-governmental organisations Kontiki (Hungary), Eruditio Publica (Czech Republic) and REACH (Slovak Republic), Cultures Interactive will run the two-year project European Fair Skills starting in 2015.
-The goal of this project is to test transferring approaches for community-oriented and target group specific prevention work which have proven effective in Germany to different national contexts.
+Thus, together with the non-governmental organisations Kontiki (Hungary), Eruditio Publica (Czech Republic) and REACH (Slovak Republic), cultures interactive ran the two-year project European Fair Skills starting in 2015.
+The goal of this project was to test transferring approaches for community-oriented and target group specific prevention work which have proven effective in Germany to different national contexts.

-In cooperation with the partner organisations, the following three sets of measures will be implemented in each respective country:
+In cooperation with the partner organisations, the following three sets of measures have been implemented in each respective country:

-With the same goal, to transfer knowledge and experience, our partner the Friedrich Ebert Foundation (FES) will introduce further training on successful exit work approaches and methods for working with the members of right-wing scenes in three countries.
-In addition, they will work on developing further international networking, particularly in Romania, Bulgaria and Greece.
-As associate partners, Phineo (Berlin) and IMPACT will support this project by developing practice oriented tools for target and quality assurance.
+With the same goal, to transfer knowledge and experience, our partner the Friedrich Ebert Foundation (FES) has introduced further training on successful exit work approaches and methods for working with the members of right-wing scenes in three countries.
+In addition, they worked on developing further international networking, particularly in Romania, Bulgaria and Greece.
+As associate partners, Phineo (Berlin) and IMPACT supported this project by developing practice oriented tools for target and quality assurance.

-To help stabilise country-specific multiplication and cooperation, Cultures Interactive also works together with the Open Society Foundation, OSCE (TMT)-ODIHR, the Helsinki Committee, RAN and the European Forum for Urban Security (Efus).
+To help stabilise country-specific multiplication and cooperation, Cultures Interactive also worked together with the Open Society Foundation, OSCE (TMT)-ODIHR, the Helsinki Committee, RAN and the European Forum for Urban Security (Efus).